Crane1195/DIYB0XX/code/README.md

     Press mod1, down, and B

-    if you are on Melee code
+    if you are on Melee mode

       you will down b

-    if you are on Ultimate code
+    if you are on Ultimate mode

       you will neutral b